Audio

 Roxanne Steel, accessibility and inclusion specialist at Diversity and Ability (D&A), Lydia Warren, inclusion project officer, workforce disability equality standard at Barts Health NHS Trust and Angela Peake, differently-abled buddy scheme project manager at North Staffordshire Combined Healthcare NHS Trust, share their insights about workplace adjustments.

-This podcast has been published as part of Disability History Monthan annual event creating a platform to focus on the history of the struggle of disabled people for equality and human rights.
+These podcasts have been published as part of Disability History Monthan annual event creating a platform to focus on the history of the struggle of disabled people for equality and human rights.

 Our speakers discuss:

-• What workplace adjustments are and why they are important.
+• what workplace adjustments are and why they are important

-• The legal duty for employers.
+• the legal duty of employers

-• Some of the barriers to applying for and receiving adjustments.
+• some of the barriers to applying for and receiving adjustments

-• The benefits that adjustments bring to individuals and organisations.
+• the benefits that adjustments bring to individuals and organisations

 Listen to part one: demystifying workplace adjustments